tinythings/sysinspect/examples/demos/menotify/README.md

 - This example is intentionally public-repo friendly and does not require a token.
 - If you do pass `token` in `args`, the script sends it as a bearer token.
-- The PackageKit demo is Linux-only by design and simply does nothing if PackageKit is unavailable.
+- The PackageKit self-heal demo is Linux-only by design and simply does nothing if PackageKit is unavailable.